Automatically extract numerical attributes from product descriptions in order to enrich the existing database.

 Our two best performing models each follow a well-known problem setting in Natural Language Processing (NLP): While the first model aims to perform a Semantic Segmentation with respect to all classes (all attributes plus one non-attribute background class) at once, the second model engages in a Question-Answering style in order to “ask” for each single attribute.
 Both of our models use the state-of-the-art approach in the realm of NLP: Bidirectional Encoder Representations from Transformers (BERT) architectures (blog article, paper).

 The first model is a BERT segmentation model (BERTSeg).
 As you see in the image above, the model classifies each “text piece” (also known as token) into attributes - or non-attribute background - using a classification layer which is trained for each product category.
-While the category specific layer has to be learned from the labelled data, we profit from a pretrained BERT encoder, which already provides a semantic “understanding” of the different parts of the given offer texts.
-After training on the weak and strong labelled data we can segment the texts in the different categories, as seen in the picture below.
+While the category specific layer has to be learned from the labelled data, we profit from a pretrained BERT encoder, which already provides a semantic “understanding” of the different parts of the given texts.
+After training on the weak and strong labelled data we can segment the texts in different categories, as seen in the picture below.

 Our second BERT model uses a question-answer approach (BERTQ+A).
 Again, we make use of a pretrained BERT architecture and fine-tune the model to our specific use case.
 Here, we use a separate BERT embedding for each attribute-offer text pair (as shown in the image below the attribute “Spannung (V)” is concatenated with an offer text “Steckdose 220 Volt [...]”).